DECENTfoundation/DECENT-Network/scripts/README.md

 | Debian | dcore.debian |
 | Fedora | dcore.fedora |

-DCore image exposes 2 ports: 8090 (websocket RPC to listen on) and 40000 (P2P).
+DCore image exposes 2 ports: 8090 (websocket RPC to listen on) and 40000 (P2P node).
-You can an external data directory and genesis file (when using custom configuration) to the running container.
+You can mount an external data directory (to persist the blockchain) and genesis file (when using custom configuration) to the running container.

+The default mapping of local paths to container paths:

 | Host | Container path |
 | ---- | -------------- |